frenchy64/dependabot-clojure-cli-via-mvn/README.md

 ## Overview

-This repository demonstrates how you use dependabot to help manage Leiningen project dependencies.
-The basic idea is to use `lein pom` to generate a `pom.xml` for dependabot to inspect.
+This repository demonstrates how you use dependabot to help manage Clojure CLI project dependencies.
+The basic idea is to use `clj -Spom` to generate a `pom.xml` for dependabot to inspect.

-The downside is that the PR's sent by dependabot are not mergable, as they modify the `pom.xml` instead of the `project.clj`.
+The downside is that the PR's sent by dependabot are not mergable, as they modify the `pom.xml` instead of the `deps.edn`.
 To compensate, this setup will make GitHub Actions fail in dependabot's PRs until you fix them yourself.

 This way, you get many of the benefits of dependabot (rich diffs, security notices), with a few guard rails